Sustainable development plays an increasingly central role in our everyday lives. This also applies to tourism.

 - Stay for longer and delve deeper

 The Mattmark reservoir in Saas-Almagell is the largest earth dam in Europe.
 It holds around 100 million m3 for the supply of electricity.
 The water power generated by the reservoir is used throughout the Saastal.
-The average annual production is 649 million kWh, which is enough for around 97,000 people per year in Switzerland.
+The average annual production is 649 million kWh, enough for around 97,000 people per year in Switzerland.

-The district heating network, which was built together with EnAlpin in Saas-Fee, offers businesses and households the opportunity to connect to renewable energy.
-Various hotels and buildings already make use of this network, including the "Aqua Allalin" youth hostel, the Hotel Walliserhof, the Hotel The Capra and the community centre in Saas-Fee.
+network, including the "Aqua Allalin" youth hostel, the Hotel Walliserhof, the Hotel The Capra and the community centre in Saas-Fee.

 The heart of the district heating network is located in the technical centre of the car park in Saas-Fee.
-Here, especially in summer, heat is extracted from the ambient air and supplied to the connected properties.
+Here, especially in summer, heat is extracted from the ambient air and supplied to the related properties.

 At the EnAlpin charging stations, you can fill up with green electricity from 100% Valais hydroelectric and solar power at the standard rate of CHF 0.40/kWh.
 You can find all charging stations here: www.enalpin.com And if something should go wrong, the 24-hour hotline will help you immediately: 062 869 25 03.
 We wish you a safe journey!

 Since the 2016/17 winter season, winter sports guests in Saas-Fee have benefited from a striking innovation: a shuttle bus service for skiers.
 The shuttle buses connect the route between the bus terminal/car park and the Alpin Express station.
 As befits a car-free holiday resort, the buses run emission-free.
-On the one hand, this serves the comfort of our winter guests, while at the same time ecological sustainability is also taken into account.
+On the one hand, this serves the comfort of our winter guests, while at the same time, ecological sustainability is also taken into account.

 Tourism should continue to be sustainable in the future.
 In this way we want to make our guests aware of climate change and its consequences in the Saas Valley and at the same time encourage them to help.